Obama and Romney meet for final debate as race tightens

 BOCA RATON, Florida President Barack Obama and Republican challenger Mitt Romney face off in front of the cameras for a final time on Monday as opinion polls show their battle for the White House has tightened to a dead heat.

 With 15 days to go until the November 6 election, the two candidates turn to foreign policy for their third and last debate, which starts at 9 p.m.
-(2:00 a.m.
-British time on Tuesday).
+(0100 GMT on Tuesday).

-The stakes are high, as the two candidates are tied at 46 percent each in the Reuters/Ipsos online daily tracking poll.

-The debate will likely be the last time either candidate will be able to directly appeal to millions of voters - especially the roughly 20 pct who have yet to make up their minds or who could still switch their support.
+The stakes are high.
+The two candidates are tied at 46 percent each in the Reuters/Ipsos online daily tracking poll, and the debate will likely be the last time either candidate will be able to directly appeal to millions of voters.

-Obama comes to this debate with several advantages.
-As sitting president, he has been deeply involved with national security and foreign affairs for the past three-and-a-half years.
-He can point to a number of successes on his watch, from the end of the Iraq war to the killing of Osama bin Laden.
+Though few voters cite the war in Afghanistan or other national-security topics as a top concern, Obama can point to a number of successes on his watch, from the end of the Iraq war to the killing of Osama bin Laden.

-But Romney will have many chances to steer the conversation back toward the sluggish U.S. economy, a topic on which voters see him as more credible.
-He will also try to use unease about a nuclear Iran and turmoil in Libya to sow doubts about Obama's leadership at home and abroad.
+Romney will use worries about the prospect of a nuclear Iran and turmoil in Libya to try to amplify concerns about Obama's leadership at home and abroad.

-Romney launched his candidacy with an accusation that Obama was not representing U.S. interests aggressively enough, but after a decade of war voters have little appetite for further entanglements abroad.
-After a clumsy overseas trip in July, Romney will have to demonstrate to voters that he could ably represent the United States on the world stage.

-"What he needs to do is get through this third debate by showing a close familiarity with the issues and a demeanour in foreign policy that is not threatening," said Cal Jillson, a political science professor at Southern Methodist University.
+"Many voters are ready to fire Obama if they see Romney as an acceptable alternative," said David Yepsen, director of the Paul Simon Public Policy Centre at Southern Illinois University.
+"Foreign policy has not been a big driver of this campaign but I think Romney could add some icing to his cake if people say, 'Hey, this guy is on top of world affairs.'"

 Presidential debates have not always been consequential, but this year they have had an impact.